Page Reviewed / Updated - Dec. 2018

 Monthly Income Limits

 Arizona has defined both 'countable assets' and 'exempt assets.'
 Countable assets are defined as checking and savings accounts, homes other than the primary home in which the applicant resides, certificates of deposit, and stocks and bonds.
-Exempt assets include a home, a primary vehicle, burial plots, and up to $2,000 in cash reserves.
-If an applicant is married and his or her spouse is also applying for Medicaid, up to $3,000 in cash reserves is allowed.
+Exempt assets include a home (given it is not valued over $585,000 and the applicant or his/her spouse lives in it), a primary vehicle, burial plots, and up to $2,000 in cash reserves.
+If an applicant is married and his or her spouse is also applying for Medicaid, up to $4,000 in cash reserves is allowed.
+(Each spouse can have up to $2,000 in assets).
 However, the asset limits only apply to countable assets.
 Should one have more than the allowed assets, it is possible to convert countable assets into exempt ones, such as using funds to modify one’s home to be wheelchair accessible.
 By doing so, a person can qualify for Medicaid although they are over the asset limit.
 This is most likely to help those who are close to the limits and still cannot afford their cost of care.

 To consider how to structure your financial assets, one should consult with a Medicaid planner as simple errors can delay benefits and may disqualify an applicant for Medicaid.